davidrpugh/jupytercon-2020-talk/PITCHME.md

 #### Create `jupyter-base-env` using Conda

 Put the following commands inside a Bash script `create-jupyter-env.sh` to automate the process of environment creation (including JupyterLab re-build).
+See [template repo](INSERT LINK TO GITHUB REPO HERE!) for details.

 ```bash
 #!/bin/bash --login